madeintandem/tabs/README.md

       ...
     ]

+### Task Metrics

+Task metrics allow you to track the beginning and ending of a process.
+For example, tracking a user who downloads you mobile application and later visits your website to make a purchase.

+    Tabs.start_task("mobile-to-purchase", "2g4hj17787s")

+The first argument is the metric key and the second is a unique token used to identify the given process.
+You can use any string for the token but it needs to be unique.
+Use the `complete_task` method to finish the task:

+    Tabs.complete_task("mobile-to-purchase", "2g4hj17787s")

+Retrieving stats for a task metric is just like the other types:

+    Tabs.get_stats("mobile-to-purchase", (Time.now - 6.hours)..Time.now), : minute)

+This will return a hash like this:

+    {
+      started: 3,                     #=> number of items started within the period
+      completed: 2,                   #=> number of items completed within the period
+      completed_within_period: 2,     #=> number started AND completed within the period
+      completion_rate: 0.18,          #=> rate of completion
+      average_completion_time: 90.0   #=> average completion time in the specified resolution }

 ### Resolutions

 When tabs increments a counter or records a value it does so for each of the following “resolutions”.
 You may supply any of these as the last argument to the `Tabs#get_stats` method.